heattard/geo-python/source/exercises/set-up-github.md

 13. If prompted, confirm access to your account on GitHub

-## Exercise 5 - Connect your github repo to the Wac Server
+## Task 5 - Connect your github repo to the Wac Server
 1. Navigate to your `geo-python` repo

 2. In your repo on github, where it says **Code** in green: